braintelligencePL/spring-web-vs-spring-webflux/README.md

 ![](https://github.com/braintelligencePL/playgrounds/blob/master/images/web_14000.png)

-### Webflux - more efficient, but also a bit more complex
+### Webflux - more efficient, but also a bit more complex to code

 At 14_000 users at once.
 Like nothing really happend